dicama/dicama/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=dicama&repo=monk-app)](https://github.com/dicama/monk-app)

+### Why MONK?
+Cancer is a f#*king complex issue (!)…. and dealing with it confronts every single patient with a variety of problems.
+For technical enthusiasts using their skills to solve these kinds of problems for patients can be a fun and purposeful activity.

+To make helping patients for developers easy and as patient managing your cancer suck less, we came up with a modular open-source framework called Monk – which is an German abbreviation and stands for “Meine Onkologie” (my oncology) or technically speaking for “Modulare Onkologie” (modular onkology).
+As greater picture we envision a disease management operating system – basically something like Linux just for Cancer and later for all kind of diseases.

+Open-Source is powerful and runs the world.
+But for us it is more than just being able to use and share code freely, it is about caring, human connections and for the sake of community.
+So, we challenge ourselves not only with coding for purpose and excellence, but to become the best community possible.

+The origin of this project is within a small non-profit tech community called Health Hacker e.V. from Germany.
+Our first rule there will be adapted for the Monk community as
+well: “Be excellent to each other”.
+But also, our approach to involve patients as much and as soon as possible.
+This project would not exist without the wonderful
+“Krebskriegerin” and it is great to know the people behind the screens from the brainstorming, feedback and discussion.
+Of course, achieving this in virtual community will be a bit tricky, but we trust in the kindness and curiosity of all of you.

+Enough of declaration and pathos, now enjoy `#hacking` away with us!

+Cheers
+Your Monk Team

 ### Contributors & Team
 * **Dennise Cepeda** `(UX/UI Researcher, Designer, Creator)`
 * **Jonas Jung** `(UX/UI De(v)signer, Health-Tech Engineer, Creator)`